Out-Law Guide | 08 Apr 2020 | 8:05 pm | 7 min. read

 Key stakeholders in the tax disputes process will be:

-Since the beginning of the year many taxpayers in the region across a broad range of industry sectors have experienced technical decisions being issued by the FTA, together with the application of penalties.
+Since the beginning of the year many taxpayers in the region across a broad range of industry sectors have experienced tax audits and technical decisions being issued by the FTA, together with the application of penalties.
 For some, this has resulted in higher than expected VAT costs in their supply chain which is affecting their profits.